Jiang-Can/BundleCalculator/README.md

 and corresponding Format object to build output string.
 Lastly, call the outputResult method to output result on console

+It can also provide a user object which includes its userId, orderId with corresponding orderList and invoiceId with corresponding, This object if mainly for providing data for DAO

 ### InputHandler
 It uses two HashMap to store the required submission format(order information) from input.txt and
 company provided bundle choose(submission formats) from bundles.json file separately.
 Since they are